byxorna/tumblr-geodash/README.md

 * Need to test throughput of redis pubsub
 * How fast is the geoip lookup?
 Should it be in a goroutine?
+* on click, set `go=` to coordinates
+* use `params.zoom` for city jumping
+* highlight each city and do a ping when jumping
+* have circle show up on hover for cities?